Docker

 # VNC viewer (only in Linux-based container)

-The Linux container ships a built-in browser-based VNC viewer that lets you watch or interact with the virtual display where browsers run.
-The viewer is served on port 8080 and is accessible from any modern browser — no additional software is required.
+The Kameleo GUI in the Linux container ships a built-in browser-based VNC viewer that lets you watch or interact with the virtual display where browsers run.
+It is accessible in any modern browser — no additional software is required.

 docker run --platform linux/amd64 \